emera86/SASmanual-MkDocs/SASmanual/docs/macros-sas-course.md

-* describe what macro variables store and where macro variables are stored
-* identify selected automatic macro variables
-* create user-defined macro variables
-* display macro variables in the SAS log
-* identify tokens in a SAS program
-* place a macro variable reference adjacent to text or another macro variable reference

 ## Basic Concepts

 Macro variables substitute text into your SAS programs.
 The macro facility enables you to create and resolve macro variables anywhere within a SAS program.
 There are two types of macro variables: **automatic macro variables**, which SAS provides, and **user-defined macro variables**, which you create and define.